Best Lakes in Italy

 2. Lago di Ledro Located in in Trentino

-Lago di Ledro is not one of the largest lakes in italy, but what is not lacking is the beautiful scenery.
-This mountain lake in the Trentino region is surrounded by forests, crystal clear waters, making it one of the cleanest areas in Trentino.
+Lago di Ledro is not one of the largest lakes in Italy, but what is not lacking is the beautiful scenery.
+This mountain lake in the Trentino region is surrounded by forests, and crystal clear waters, making it one of the cleanest areas in Trentino.

 3. Lake Lugano between Italy and Switzerland

 Lake Lugano is located between Italy and Switzerland.
 With the Alps spread towards the shore, the lake attracts tourists in massive numbers.
 Also, a Glacial lake has been formed in some places over this lake.
-Moreover, Lake Lugano is so beautiful, no matter how and where you look at it.
+Moreover, Lake Lugano is so beautiful, no matter how and where you look.
 Also, you can go boating on the lake or go on a fancy mountaineering trip on the mountain next to this lake.
-This lake is a good place for fishing too and you can look for fossils in Monte San Giorgio.
+This lake is a good place for fishing, too, and you can look for fossils in Monte San Giorgio.

 4. Lago Trasimeno in Perugia Province

-Lago Trasimeno in central part of Italy, in Perugia province, has a few things in common with Great Salt Lake in Utah.
-Both of these lakes bring water in but no water leaves from them.
+Lago Trasimeno in the central part of Italy, in Perugia province, has a few things in common with the Great Salt Lake in Utah.
+Both of these lakes bring water in, but no water leaves them.
 Both are salty, though Lago Trasimeno is not as salty as the one in Utah.
 This lake is a shallow Lake (about 16 feet deep) and very muddy.

 Hannibal defeated the Roman army in this region in 217 BC.
-The fish festival in September attracts tourists to this spot and locals cook a lot of fishes in large pans at this festival.
-Agricultural lands, including vineyards and olive trees, surrounds Lago Trasimeno making this place ever more beautiful.
+The fish festival in September attracts tourists to this spot, and locals cook a lot of fish in large pans at this festival.
+Agricultural lands, including vineyards and olive trees, surround Lago Trasimeno making this place even more beautiful.

 5. Lake Bracciano in Lazio Region

-Lake Bracciano, in Lazio region, attracts water sports enthusiasts from all over the world.
-This place is another one of great lakes in Italy for diving, fishing, boating, yachting as well as swimming.
-Sea boats are allowed over this lake, however, only four passengers are allowed onboard
+Lake Bracciano, in the Lazio region, attracts water sports enthusiasts from all over the world.
+This place is another one of the great lakes in Italy for diving, fishing, boating, yachting as well as swimming.
+Seaboats are allowed over this lake; however, only four passengers are allowed onboard.

 6. Lake Iseo Famous as Sebino

 Northern Italy is a popular place to visit medieval cities of the country.
 Visiting Lake Iseo can be a good activity for relaxation.
-Lake Iseo, famous as as Sebino, surrounded by vineyards and forests, is a hidden lake among other lakes in Italy.
-This lake resembles its older sisters, Lake Como.
-You can take a motorboat ride to Monte Isola, the largest island in southern Europe.
+Lake Iseo, famous as Sebino, surrounded by vineyards and forests, is a hidden lake among other lakes in Italy.
+This lake resembles its older sister, Lake Como.
+You can take a motorboat ride to Monte Isola, the largest southern European island.